lzh479/lzh479.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

-<span class='anchor' id='about-me'></span>

-# About

-I am currently a Postdoctoral Fellow at the University of Hong Kong, working with Professor
-<a href="https://yangyx09.github.io/#teaching" target="_blank">Yuxiang Yang</a>.

-In 2025, I received my Ph.D. in Physics from Fudan University under the supervision of Professor
-<a href="https://phys.fudan.edu.cn/13/75/c7605a136053/page.htm" target="_blank">Huangjun Zhu</a>.

-In 2020, I obtained my Bachelor's degree in Physics from Fudan University.

-# Research interests

-My research interests lie broadly in quantum information science, with particular interests in quantum learning, quantum system characterization, and quantum algorithms.
-My recent work focuses on developing efficient protocols for learning and verifying quantum systems, together with understanding their fundamental limits.

 <style>
 .page__content ol a,
 .page__content ol a:visited {